 TOYA S.A. has been present in Poland for more than 25 years.
 During this time, it has been systematically strengthening its market position.
 The highest sales in Poland take place through traditional distribution channels, i.e. through distributors, wholesalers and stores.
-In 2016, TOYA S.A. cooperated with around a dozen authorised distributors, and this network will be constantly developed.
-The Group also cooperates with a few dozen wholesale customers in all regions, meeting the rising demand for its products, in order to increase its margins and to promote its own brands.
-The Group employs several dozen sales representatives - assistants of partners on the wholesale market - and is planning further development of this distribution channel.
+In 2016, TOYA S.A. cooperated with around a dozen authorised distributors.
+This network is constantly developing.
+The Company also cooperates with several dozen wholesale customers in all regions, meeting the rising demand for its products, in order to increase its margins and to promote its own brands.
+The Company employs a few dozen sales representatives - assistants of partners on the wholesale market - and is planning further development of this distribution channel.